 - Section 1.
 General Powers.
-The business, property, and affairs of the Corporation shall be managed by its Board of Directors.
-The Board of Directors may exercise any and all of the powers granted to it under the Michigan Non-Profit Corporation Act or pursuant to Part 6A of the Michigan Revised School Code ("Code"), as amended, MCL 380.501 et seq.
-The Board of Directors may delegate such powers to the officers of the Board of Directors as it deems necessary and to the extent permitted by applicable law. - Section 2.
-Method of Selection.
-The initial Board of Directors shall be the individuals named in the resolution approved by the Lake Superior State University Board of Control
+The business, property and affairs of the Corporation shall be managed by the Academy Board of Directors ("Academy Board").
+The Academy Board may exercise any and all of the powers granted to it under the Michigan Non-Profit Corporation Act or pursuant to Part 6A of the Revised School Code ("Code").
+The Academy Board may delegate such powers to the officers and committees of the Academy Board as it deems necessary, so long as such delegation is consistent with the Articles, these Bylaws, the Contract and Applicable Law. - Section 2.
+University Board Resolution Establishing Method of Selection, Length of Term and Number of Academy Board Members.
+The method of selection and appointment, notice personally, by mail, facsimile or electronic mail to each Director at the Director's personal address or electronic mail address.
+Any Director may waive notice of any meeting by written statement sent by the Director to the Academy Board Secretary before or after the holding of the meeting.
+A Director's attendance at a meeting constitutes a waiver of the notice of the meeting required under this Section.